Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 - No regular exercise program

-A Coronary Calcium Scan takes only 10 minutes and is completely painless.
+A Coronary Calcium Scan takes only 10 minutes and is painless.
 While the patient lies on an exam table, three electrocardiograph leads are placed on the chest to synchronize the scan with the motion of the heart.
-A series of pictures is then taken, involving only a small amount of radiation.
+A series of pictures is taken, involving only a small amount of radiation.
 A blood sample is also taken to determine the cholesterol level at the time of the test.